WHO WE ARE

 The Nordic Culture Fund is a catalyst for arts and culture in the Nordic regionThe Nordic Culture Fund works to support innovative and dynamic artistic and cultural life in the Nordic Region that is diverse, accessible and of high quality.
 Through this mission, we wish to stimulate the development of art and culture at all levels in the Nordic region, as well as in a global context We believe that art and culture are without borders.
 In a time of upheaval, when nations close in upon themselves, art can act as a focal point that opens up and creates connections.

-At a time of sweeping political changes in the Middle East, North Africa Europe and around the world, the importance of understanding and addressing these core issues is widely acknowledged.
+At a time of sweeping political changes in the region and around the world, the importance of understanding and addressing these core issues is widely acknowledged.

 We’ve witnessed our ability to resist prejudice and ignorance by creating powerful documentaries within our community of filmmakers, who are reminding us all about our common values and the strength of an inclusive society.
-One that challenges itself to cross boundaries and create a constructive and meaningful dialog with those that politicians would like us to believe are our enemies.
-As an international none-profit cultural organization we rely on our dedicated and committed donors who share our values and supports our activity with great passion and enthusiasm, we welcome you to join our community and help us create a pluralist, democratic inclusive society that respects differences and believe in the strength of cultural diversity.
-Join us in our inspiring journey to change our reality.
+One that challenges itself to cross boundaries and create a constructive and meaningful dialogue with those that politicians would like us to believe are our enemies.